The 7 Cursed Objects You Should Never Take Home From Hawaii

 This is the one that trips up the most well-meaning visitors.
 Because there’s no sign.
 And it just looks like a stone.

 The smooth, water-polished river stones found in Hawaiian valleys and stream beds are beautiful.
-Cool grey, perfectly oval, the kind of thing you’d pay $15 for at a Zen garden store.
-And there’s no volcano.
+Cool grey.
+Perfectly oval.
+The kind of thing you’d pay $15 for at a Zen garden store.
+There’s no volcano nearby.
 No national park.
 No ranger in sight.

 So how could it matter?